 I, Brian Nix, have taken over for my Dad, Bob Nix, as The Gramophone Doctor.
 From a young age I have been immersed into antiques: cars, collectibles, and record players.
 Many years ago when my Dad was getting established in repairing, buying and selling phonographs I remember helping him bring home a Victrola XVIII and saying “you’re not selling that one!”.
 I could tell it was a keeper.
 Indeed, my Dad kept it and it is now mine to enjoy.
-It was just in the last couple of years that I took interest in following in my Dad’s footsteps.
-Life was always too busy.
-In 2016 my parents moved, I bought their house and his shop is now my basement.
+In 2018 I took interest in following in my Dad’s footsteps.
+Life was always too busy before.
+In 2016 my parents moved, I bought their house and his shop was then in my basement.
 I guess you can say it fell into my lap.
-Through health concerns of my Dad and the timing of things I am now taking over the reigns.
+In 2019 my Dad was diagnosed with cancer and I started to take over completely.
+He passed away in spring 2021.
+I was glad to have the time to work with him and learn what I could.
+Although I work full time I do what I can in my spare time.
 My goal is to provide the same quality of repairs and customer service that my Dad has always provided and to keep these cranky machines running for the Next Generation.

 Bob Nix a.k.a.
 “Dr. Bob”